Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 Rest API Data submit improvement

 Version: 1.1.4
-Now users can add 3rd party API to get form data
+Added: Now users can add 3rd party API to get form data
-Now date input supports time selection too
+Added: Now date input supports time selection too
-Can disable specific date, range date in date picker.
+Improved: Can disable specific date, range date in date picker.
-Mail template design improvement
+Improved: Im Mail template design improvement
-Added utf8 support in email template
+Added: utf8 support in email template
-Now user can redesign the upload button
+Added: Now user can redesign the upload button
-Select widget support default select from option
+Added: Select widget support default select from option
-Added some do_action hooks to extend it’s functionality
+Added: Some do_action hooks to extend it’s functionality

 Version: 1.1.3
-Added Option to change checkbox and radio color
+Added: Option to change checkbox and radio color
-Added help text with style condition
+Added: help text with style condition

 Version: 1.1.2
-Fixed recaptcha  issue
+Fixed: reCAPTCHA  issue

 1.1
-Added telephone widget
+Added: telephone widget
-Added widget area to edit save use from same page.
+Added: widget area to edit and save use from the same page.

 == Upgrade Notice ==
 Metform 1.3.0-beta1 is a major update.
-We have reconstructed the widgets with react and huge optimization for future proof.
-If you faced any issue please contact our support team from here https://wpmet.com/support-ticket
+We have reconstructed the form builder's widgets with react and huge optimization for future proof.
+If you face any issue please contact our support team here https://wpmet.com/support-ticket

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/plugin-name directory, or install the form builder plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. All Settings will be found in Admin sidebar -> MetForm